 What you should know

-- You may have an allergic response to the anesthesia medicine or bone cement used during your procedure.
-An allergic response may include a skin rash, swelling, and trouble breathing.
-During surgery, your nerves and spinal cord may be damaged.
-Spinal cord damage may cause you to leak spinal fluid, and you may become unable to move.
-After surgery, you may have bruising, increased pain, and you may get an infection.
-You may get fractures of nearby vertebrae or other bones, such as your ribs.
+- You may have an allergic reaction to the bone cement.
+Your nerves and spinal cord may be damaged.
+Spinal cord damage may cause you to leak spinal fluid.
+This can cause paralysis.
+You may be bruised or get an infection after surgery.
+Vertebrae that are near the surgery area may break.
 Cement may leak into your spinal cord, kidneys, and blood vessels.
-Cement leaks may travel into your lungs and brain, and you may die.
+Cement leaks may travel into your lungs and brain.
+This can be life-threatening.

 - Bring your medicine bottles or a list of your medicines when you see your caregiver.
 Tell your caregiver if you are allergic to any medicine.
 Tell your caregiver if you use any herbs, food supplements, or over-the-counter medicine.

 - You may need blood tests before your surgery.
 You may also need x-rays, a CT scan, or an MRI of your spine.
 Talk to your caregiver about these or other tests you may need.
 Write down the date, time, and location for each test.

 Ask caregivers about directions for eating and drinking.

 - Ask your caregiver before you take any medicine on the day of your surgery.
 Bring a list of all the medicines you take, or your pill bottles, with you to the hospital.
 Caregivers will check that your medicines will not interact poorly with the medicine you need for surgery.

 - You or a close family member will be asked to sign a legal document called a consent form.
 It gives caregivers permission to do the procedure or surgery.
 It also explains the problems that may happen, and your choices.
 Make sure all your questions are answered before you sign this form.